waggle-sensor/data-perf-tools/stardot/README.md

 You'll need to know the IP address of your Stardot and receiver machine for this.

+The experiment flow is as follows:

-This experiment reads from the same image device used by the FTP uploader used by the Stardot and Phenocam and sends it over the network to the receiver.
-The receiver saves the images based on timestamp so that we can check for timing consistency and errors in the images.
+1. The Stardot reads image _from same device used by the FTP uploader_ and sends to receiver.
+2. The receiver saves a timestamped image.
+3. The timestamped images can be checked for timing consistency and errors.

 ### 1. Setup Stardot